scala/scala/CONTRIBUTING.md

 For bigger documentation changes, you may want to poll the (scala-internals) mailing list first, to quickly gauge whether others support the direction you're taking, so there won't be any surprises when it comes to reviewing your PR.

 ### Code

-You're always welcome to submit a PR straight away, although we recommend announcing your intentions on scala-internals first, to avoid duplicated effort, or spending a lot of time reworking something we are not able to change at this time in the release cycle, for example.
+For bigger changes, we do recommend announcing your intentions on scala-internals first, to avoid duplicated effort, or spending a lot of time reworking something we are not able to change at this time in the release cycle, for example.

-To reduce friction, we use the [fork & pull](https://help.github.com/articles/using-pull-requests/#fork--pull) approach to pull requests: you fork the official repository, develop your pull request in a branch in your fork, and send us a request to have your work pulled into the official fork (i.e., a Pull Request).

 The kind of code we can accept depends on the life cycle for the release you're targeting.
 The current maintenance release (2.11.x) cannot break source/binary compatibility, which means public APIs cannot change.
-It also means we are reluctanct to change, e.g., type inference or implicit search, as this can have unforeseen consequences for source compatibility.
+It also means we are reluctant to change, e.g., type inference or implicit search, as this can have unforeseen consequences for source compatibility.

 #### Bug Fix